When You Visit

 Q: Are there washroom facilities?

 A: Yes.
-We have outdoor port-a-potties for your convenience.
+We have outdoor port-a-potties including a handi-accessible one for your convenience.

 Q: Are there any specific things we should bring with us?